 4. Porter-Cable 380 – Best Value for money

-This sheet sander is an update from a PC340 model which has been discontinued.
-It features 2 Amp motor producing a speed of 13 500 OPM which is in the middle of a speed range for orbit sanders.
+This sheet sander is an update from a PC340 model, which has been discontinued.
+It features a 2 Amp motor producing a speed of 13 500 OPM, which is in the middle of the speed range for orbit sanders.
 It has enough power to give you a nice finish.

 No fancy features mean it is pretty straightforward to use.
-It fits well in your palm and is easy to operate, and therefore It’s a great compact sander for beginners.
+It fits well in your palm and is easy to operate; therefore, It’s a great compact palm sander for beginners.

 You just have to keep in mind to take care when removing the stick on paper so you won’t damage the pad.
-Saying that all part are pretty cheap and easy to replace.
+Saying that, all parts are pretty cheap and easy to replace.

 Of course, it’s not a Makita or Bosh, but the low-vibration design seems to be doing its job in reducing user fatigue.
 Even if you have arthritis or suffer from carpal tunnel, you should have no problem using it for longer periods.